As at: 13/08/2024

 Support for internally displaced Afghan citizens and Afghan refugees in neighbouring countries

 Even before the Taliban took power, Afghanistan was the country of origin of the third highest number of refugees in the world (after Syria and Venezuela).
 Most Afghan refugees remain in the local region.
-Some 7.7 million Afghans are currently living in neighbouring countries, in particular in Pakistan and Iran.
-In autumn of 2023, the Pakistani government announced that all undocumented immigrants would have to leave the country.
-This announcement potentially affects 1.7 million Afghans.
-Up to now, more than 500,000 Afghans have returned to their home country.
-Some 3.4 million people displaced from their communities have sought refuge in other parts of Afghanistan.
+Almost 8 million Afghans are currently living in neighbouring countries, in particular in Pakistan and Iran.
+In autumn of 2023, the Pakistan government announced that all undocumented immigrants would have to leave the country.
+This announcement affects over 1.5 million Afghans.
+So far, more than 500,000 Afghans have returned to their home country as a result.
+Around 3.5 million people displaced from their communities have sought refuge in other parts of Afghanistan.

 Evaluation and research

-With a view to learning from the past for future interventions in fragile environments, the lessons learned through the BMZ’s engagement will be reviewed in cooperation with other ministries, the implementing organisations, civil society partners – including from the Afghan diaspora – and academic institutions.
-In December 2023, the final report of the joint ministerial evaluation of the civil engagement by the German government in Afghanistan from 2013 to 2021 delivered valuable findings and evaluations for the work in fragile contexts.
+With a view to learning from the past for future interventions in fragile environments, the lessons learned through the BMZ’s engagement are being reviewed.
+Other ministries, the implementing organisations (especially GIZ and KfW), civil society partners such as NGOs – including from the Afghan diaspora – and academic institutions are also involved in this process.
+The final report on the evaluation of civil engagement by the German government in Afghanistan from 2001 to 2021 was published in December 2023.
+Numerous lessons learned and recommendations for future work in similar crisis situations have already arisen from the report.

 In addition, the German parliament set up a study commission in July 2022 to draw lessons from Germany’s involvement in Afghanistan with a view to optimising the comprehensive approach to security policy in the future.
-In its first working phase, the commission analysed Germany's activities in Afghanistan in the period 2001 to 2021 and, in its interim report, presents some initial findings that are of relevance for Germany’s future foreign and security policy.
+In its first working phase, the commission analysed Germany’s activities in Afghanistan in the period 2001 to 2021 and, in its interim report in spring 2024, presented some initial findings that are of relevance for Germany’s future foreign and security policy.

-During the second phase, the commission will explore the question of whether the comprehensive approach that was adopted was the right way to go, and how military and civilian measures should be combined in international crisis management in the future in order for such measures to be successful.
+During the second phase, the commission will explore the comprehensive approach that was adopted, and how military and civilian measures should be combined in international crisis management in the future in order for such measures to be successful.
+The final report will be published by the end of 2024.